Semesse/flowp/site/docs/tutorial/channel/overview.md

 ## multiple consumers

-A channel can only have one consumer at a time, but sometimes we have many consumers (e.g. EventEmitter). <FlowP> provides a `ChannelHub` in this case.
+A channel can only have one consumer at a time, but sometimes we have many consumers (e.g. EventEmitter). <FlowP/> provides a `ChannelHub` in this case.

 ```typescript
 class EventChannel<T> {